aiforged/docs/docs/services/classification/aiforged-classifier.md

 | **Force PDF Image** | Process PDFs as images only.
 Removes artifacts or hidden objects for cleaner classification. | Only enabled when experiencing issues with accurate classification.
 This will increase the training and processing time. |
 | **Merge To PDF**    | Group classified pages into individual PDFs based on the detected classes.                   | On (enabled) if you want grouped output; otherwise, off if you want separate documents for each page.                    |

-{% hint style="info" %}
+!!! info
     Enabling **Force PDF Image** can help if you experience issues with inconsistent or incorrect classification results from scanned or complex PDFs.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Use **Merge To PDF** if you want each class/category to be output as a consolidated PDF document.
-{% endhint %}

 ***